-A map view of flow paths and travel times from point of recharge to discharge at wells screened in the Kirkwood-Cohansey aquifer system for water entering the groundwater system is shown in figure 34.
-Travel time of most flow paths to Kirkwood-Cohansey aquifer system wells, ranges from 11 years to nearly 50,700 years.
-A flow path that originates at the model boundary in the ocean has a travel time greater than 1,350,000 years.
+Travel times of most flow paths to Kirkwood-Cohansey aquifer system wells, range from 11 years to nearly 50,700 years (fig. 34).
+A flow path that originates at the model boundary in the ocean east of Seaside Heights Borough has a travel time greater than 1.35 million years.
 Most near-shore wells screened in the Kirkwood-Cohansey aquifer system derive water from updip sources inland.
 However, wells located on Island Beach, particularly in the community of Seaside Heights Borough, have some flow paths that start beneath Barnegat Bay or the Atlantic Ocean and are susceptible to saltwater intrusion.
 Travel times of the shortest flow paths to wells on Island Beach indicate that it could take slightly less than 350 years for water entering the aquifer system in this area to reach these wells.
-Other flow paths to these wells have travel times that are substantially longer, as much as 10,400 years in Seaside Heights Borough.
+Other flow paths to these wells have travel times that are substantially longer than 350 years; for example, as much as 10,400 years in Seaside Heights Borough.
 Wells located on the barrier island portion of Berkeley and Toms River Townships have flow paths that do not extend past the island.
-Wells located in Island Beach State Park, Lacey Township have flow paths that extend inland to central Berkeley Township, indicating that the wells are not susceptible to saltwater intrusion.
-Travel time of flow to these wells ranges from approximately 4,700 to 7,800 years.
+Wells located in Island Beach State Park, within Lacey Township, have flow paths that extend inland to central Berkeley Township, indicating that the wells are not susceptible to saltwater intrusion.
+Travel times of flow to these wells range from approximately 4,700 to 7,800 years.

-Map showing flow paths from point of recharge to point of discharge and travel time of particles that discharge to near-shore wells screened in the unconfined Kirkwood-Cohansey aquifer system, post-development conditions scenario, Ocean County study area, New Jersey.
+Map showing flow paths from point of recharge to point of discharge and travel time of particles that discharge to near-shore wells screened in the unconfined Kirkwood-Cohansey aquifer system, postdevelopment conditions scenario, Ocean County study area, New Jersey.

-Flow paths from recharge areas to wells screened in the Rio Grande water-bearing zone and Atlantic City 800-foot sand have longer travel times than flow paths to wells in the Kirkwood-Cohansey aquifer system because of the greater depth of the aquifers and because flow paths typically traverse low permeability hydrogeologic units that greatly retard the velocity of flow.
-Flow paths and travel times to wells screened in the Rio Grande water-bearing zone and the Atlantic City 800-foot sand are illustrated in figure 35.
-Travel times along flow paths from point of recharge to production wells range from nearly 530 to greater than 3,730,000 years.
+Flow paths from recharge areas to wells screened in the Rio Grande water-bearing zone and Atlantic City 800-foot sand (fig. 35) have longer travel times than flow paths to wells in the Kirkwood-Cohansey aquifer system; the Rio Grande water-bearing zone and Atlantic City 800-foot sand aquifers are greater in depth than the Kirkwood-Cohansey aquifer system and flow paths in the Rio Grande water-bearing zone and Atlantic City 800-foot sand aquifers typically traverse low permeability hydrogeologic units that greatly retard the velocity of flow—two circumstances that may substantially affect travel times.
+Travel times along flow paths from point of recharge to production wells range from nearly 530 to greater than 3.73 million years.

-Map showing flow paths from point of recharge to point of discharge and travel time of particles that discharge to near-shore wells screened in the unconfined Kirkwood-Cohansey aquifer system, post-development conditions scenario, Ocean County study area, New Jersey.
+Map showing flow paths from point of recharge to point of discharge and travel time of particles that discharge to near-shore wells screened in the Rio Grande water-bearing zone and Atlantic City 800-foot sand, postdevelopment conditions scenario, Ocean County study area, New Jersey.